|

 Are not trees more attractive in autumn, when dying?

-Which is the true destiny of all beings -- a growth into individual eminence or a means of energy (food) for higher beings, meaning predators?
+Which is the true destiny of all beings—a growth into individual eminence or a means of energy (food) for higher beings, meaning predators?

 Accident, Sublimation, Transformation

-The events of childhood do not pass, but repeat themselves like seasons of the year. - Eleanor Farjeon
+The events of childhood do not pass, but repeat themselves like seasons of the year. ~ Eleanor Farjeon

 I was in the midst of a crowd of people, when I realized that everyone's lives were just accidents.
 No one was in control of themselves.
 I became very out of it, just like on LSD.
 I then realized that the answer was sublimation, then transformation.
 Accident, sublimation, transformation.
-These three steps were the key. - Bob Fergeson
+These three steps were the key. ~ Bob Fergeson

 Sublimation: We will become frustrated with this apparent paradox, and hopefully take our search more inwards.
 How can we find something in us that is not of the world of accident, something which is not just an endless chain of thought begetting thought?
 The next quote, taken from an old journal, provides the clue.
 We must refine our machine, for as we are, we are not capable of moving beyond the mechanics of associative thought.
 Here we move into the realm of sublimation.
 Our limited energy must be withdrawn from the associative world of behavior, saved and used for other purposes than the accidental world of desire and fear.
 This sublimation is akin to a refinement of our observation and thinking processes.
 We turn inwards and begin to look for the motivations of our actions, to question why we think as we do.
 We no longer can believe in the ego's story of "I did this because 'I' wanted to."
 Try as we might, we cannot find this 'I' we put so much faith in earlier.
 And thus, through sublimating our energy through the questioning process, we have transformed our thinking and observing.

-Transformation: This new level of of observation, one of seeing the patterns of our self and their mechanicalness, is still within the realm of the thinking mind, even though it brings a certain relief from the former sense-based thinking.
+Transformation: This new level of observation, one of seeing the patterns of our self and their mechanicalness, is still within the realm of the thinking mind, even though it brings a certain relief from the former sense-based thinking.
 If we are honest and keep on observing, driven by the still ever-present restlessness, we may come to the realization that we will never find anything Real in the mind, with the mind.
 If we are lucky, this realization may bring periods when we drop the whole game and become quiet.
 Here, another quandary with its trauma is necessary, for another set of egos must be dropped.
 Knowing that all thought is reactive and one step behind the present moment, we may begin to just listen, to observe without reaction.
 In this quiet, listening mind, something Real has the possibility of entering.

 The Aum, diddle die story